tsackton/taelgar/Campaigns/Dunmari Frontier/Session Notes/Session 55 (DuFr).md

 %%
 ## Session Info
 ### Summary
-- The party encounters Zegron, the ghost of a giant, in the Forest of Nightmares and agrees to punish hobgoblin cowards in a shadow realm.
+- [[Delwath]] and his companions meet [[Zegron]], the ghost of a giant, in the [[Forest of Nightmares]], and agree to fight hobgoblins  in a shadow realm.
 - After a fierce battle, the hobgoblins and their wizard leader are defeated; the party retrieves the Shadow Armband from the wizard's severed arm.
-- Delwath and Taraka are banished back to the material plane while trapping the hobgoblin army in the shadow realm.
+- In the shadow realm, [[Delwath]] banishes himself and the tanshi [[Taraka]] back to the material plane while leaving the hobgoblin army trapped.
-- At the Battle of Ye'mote, the party defeats an undead hobgoblin warlock and his minions, releasing trapped beings with the destruction of another armband.
+- At the site of the Battle of Ye'mote, the party defeats an undead hobgoblin warlock and his minions, releasing the last of the trapped [[Meswati]] with the destruction of another armband.
-- The party returns to Ko'zula village to celebrate, and Delwath parts ways with Iascaire and Aristaia.
+- The party returns to the Ko'zula village to celebrate, and Delwath parts ways with [[Iascaire]] and [[Aristaea]].

 ### Timeline
 - (DR:: 1748-10-09), afternoon: Arrive in [[Ko'zula]] land.
 Rest.